JoshuaKGoldberg/create/packages/site/src/content/docs/testing/inputs.md

 Don't rely on it yet.
 :::

-The `create-testers` package will include testing utilities that provide mock data to an _input_ under test.
+The separate `create-testers` package includes testing utilities that provide mock data to an _input_ under test.

 For example, testing the [previous `inputJSONFile`](../inputs/options):